 After graduating from Purdue, Craig was selected for Air Force Officer Training School at Lackland Air Force Base in San Antonio, TX.
 He was commissioned as a 2nd Lieutenant.
 He served 5 years as an Aerospace Engineering Officer stationed at Hanscom AFB in Bedford, MA, where he worked with the Grumman Corporation on the design and development of a radar surveillance aircraft (Joint STARS).
 He was promoted to the rank of 1st Lieutenant and then Captain before he was honorably discharged in 1987.

 For over 16 years, Craig was involved with the restoration and fabrication of stained glass windows.
 He completed many major restoration projects, including the stained glass windows and dome in the house, senate, and judicial chambers of the State Capitol building in Harrisburg, PA.

 As owner of his own stained glass window company, Hayloft Stained Glass, Craig put his impeccable attention to detail into practice, sometimes having to keep track of thousands of individual pieces of glass for a single project.

 Craig is a family man.
 He and his wife Kim together have four daughters and a son.
-Kim, who designed his Rocket Science logo and this website, is an art director for a television station and a freelance graphic designer.
+Kim, who designed his Rocket Science logo and this website, is a graphic designer at Channel 2 in Nashville and a freelance graphic designer.
 She supports Craig in all his endeavors and loves having her own personal handyman.

-In his spare time, Craig enjoys riding his motorcycle, playing with and teasing his kids, watching golf, and puttering in the three-car garage which can fit no cars.
+In his spare time, Craig enjoys riding his motorcycle, playing with and teasing his kids, watching golf, and puttering around the house.